 7. No sea days

-On a river cruise, you travel at night to awaken every day in a new port town or city.
+On a river cruise, you almost always travel at night to awaken every day in a new port town or city.
 In fact, your captain might even make a surprise visit to a quaint village not on the itinerary, especially if there is a festival or local event that day.
 If you crave sea days, take an ocean cruise.
 Only exception: there may be a stretch on the Lower Danube or middle Mississippi where there just isn’t anyplace to port, so you could have one or partial “river” day.

 8. River cruise ports